An implementation of Review Spammer Detection¶

-This package provides an implementation of Review Spammer Detection (RSD) introduced by Guan Wang, et al. in ICDM2011.
+This package provides an implementation of Review Spammer Detection (RSD) introduced in this paper:

-This package is a part of Review Graph Mining Project which provides other algorithms, datasets, and helper libraries.
+This package is a part of Review Graph Mining Project which provides other algorithms and datasets.

 Here is a sample of the bipartite graph.